Vegan Vitamin D3 5000 IU Supplement to Help Boost the Immune System

 Our first recommendation is magnesium.
-This key trace-element helps to reduce fatigue, and boost the muscular and nervous systems.
-(36) The best choice is OptiMag, which consists of 8 forms of magnesium offering unrivalled bioavailability and solubility.
+This key trace-element helps reduce fatigue and boost the muscular and nervous systems.
+(36) The best choice is which consists of 8 forms of magnesium offering unrivaled bioavailability and solubility.

-In addition, it’s a good idea to combine the 'sunshine vitamin' with another important compound, vitamin K. Less well-known, vitamin K helps to strengthen the bones, and ensure good blood coagulation (37).
-The supplement Complete K offers the 3 most active forms: phytonadione (K1), menaquinone 4 (K2) and menaquinone 7 (another form of K2).
+In addition, it is a good idea to combine the 'sunshine vitamin' with another important compound, vitamin K. Less well-known, vitamin K helps strengthen the bones and ensure good blood coagulation (37).
+The supplement offers the most active forms:menaquinone 4 (K2), and menaquinone 7 (another form of K2).

 What Does the IU on the Label Mean?